Lab 08 — Project Build/Debugging

 This lab is a continuation of Lab 07.

-After completing your final electrical test (all the THT components mounted) with a course staff, you can talk to a course staff member to get the FM radio’s firmware uploaded to the board.
+After completing your final electrical test (all the THT components mounted) with a course staff, you can attempt to upload the board’s firmware.

 Final Hardware Setup